EPprivate/private_repo/v2/README_V2.md

 ## Resolve an error

-Once we have located and reviewed the error, it is time to fix it.
+Once we have located and reviewed the mistake, it is time to fix it.
+IntelliJ IDEA not only analyzes your code for errors, it also suggests how to fix it.